 Welcome to Class Silver Birch!

 Welcome to Year 2 and Silver Birch and Magnolia Classes.
-We have lots of great things to learn this year and are excited to welcome you back to school.
+We hope you have had a lovely Christmas and are excited to welcome you back to school.

 Please make sure your child has the following things in school: